-Appendix F2: Forest biomass carbon transfer fractions due to fuel reduction activities.
+Appendix F2: Direct transfers of Forest carbon due to specific fuel reduction practices.
+The carbon transfer fractions (unitless) are the fractions of the existing carbon densities (Mg C ha-1) associated with each of the pools specified by the parameter that are transferred from one pool to another, to wood products, or to the atmosphere via decay, burning, or bioenergy due to fuel reduction practices.
 The carbon transfers are fractions of the pool specified by the parameter and occur in the areas managed by the specific practice in the same year management occurs.
 These values apply across Forests in all regions and ownerships.

-Fuel Reduction Practices Prescribed Burn Thinning Understory Treatment Extra Slash Utilization Extra Slash Utilization Extra Slash Utilization Parameter None Medium High None Medium High None Medium High Source Understory to Down Dead 0.45 0.45 0.45 0.3 0.3 0.3 0.5 0.5 0.5 Prescribed burn is based on medium intensity fire from Pearson et al., 2009; Thinning is assigned same values as partial cut (Appendix F1); Understory treatment based on expert opinion.
-Soil Decay to Atmosphere 0 0 0 0.13 0.13 0.13 0 0 0 Thinning is assigned same values as partial cut (Appendix F1); Prescribed burn and understory treatment based on expert opinion.
-Belowground Main Canopy Decay to Atmosphere 0 0 0 0.03 0.03 0.03 0 0 0 Thinning is assigned same values as partial cut (Appendix F1); Prescribed burn and understory treatment based on expert opinion.
-Belowground Main Canopy Decay to Soil 0 0 0 0.17 0.17 0.17 0 0 0 transfers occur in the areas converted during the same year of conversion.
-These values apply across all regions and ownerships.
+Carbon transfer fractions due to fuel reduction practices Pre scribed B urn Thinning Under story Trea tment Extra Slash Utilization zation Extra Slash Utilization Extra Slash Utilization Parameter None Medium High None Medium High None Medium High Source Soil Decay to Atmosphere 0 0 0 0.13 0.13 0.13 0 0 0 Thinning is assigned same values as partial cut (Appendix F1); Prescribed burn and understory treatment based on expert opinion.
+Belowground Main Canopy Decay to Atmosphere 0 0 0 0.03 0.03 0.03 0 0 0 Thinning is assigned same values as partial cut (Appendix F1); Prescribed burn and understory treatment Belowground Main Canopy Decay to Soil 0 0 0 0.17 0.17 0.17 0 0 0 based on expert opinion.